 This word relates to either a question or a request, but turns up waaaay too often in novels – especially when we consider all its synonyms like ‘enquire’.
 Bleurgh.
 In screenplays, characters may talk about asking one another more than actually ask the questions in the first place!
 Ack.
 Cut, cut, cut.

 Veteran writer and supreme wordsmith Stephen King said, ‘The road to hell is paved with adverbs’ and he’s not wrong!

 Adverbs are those ‘ly’ words like completely, definitely, totally, absolutely, supremely, darkly, finally etc etc. Littering your novel or screenplay with them is NOT a good idea.
-So here is some custom writing help – take them all out.
+So here is some essay writing help – take them all out.
 Oh look – better already!

 This word is a ‘determiner’ which means how it’s used will give us an indication of what is meant by it.
 For example:

 - Some people don’t know when to keep their traps shut.

 As you can see, one connotes anger and the other connotes the notion it was good.
 You know which is which from the context.

 ‘Some’ also may be used to give the impression of a ‘large amount’ of something too, ie. ‘It will be some time before I can face them’.

 As ever though, SOME writers just shove it in cuz they feel like it!

 No novelist or screenwriter needs the word ‘start’, especially when it comes to the actions of their characters.
 If characters are not what they say, but what they DO, then they should just DO STUFF!
 (With this in mind, get rid of ‘goes to …’ as well – ta to fellow script editor @ellinst for the nudge.)